Understanding Neuroticism: Neurotic Behaviors And Anxiety

 Those who experience road rage can display neurotic behavior.
 They may be aware that everyone makes mistakes, but they may still exhibit heightened reactivity and rage while driving.
 Over-the-top anger at minor mistakes may be a sign of a neurotic personality type.

-4. Constant anxiety about your child’s safety and health
+4. Constant anxiety and worry about your child’s safety and health

 Parental neuroses over the common risks children take can result in “helicopter parenting.”
 Although they may be well-intentioned, the extreme worry these parents exhibit may not be creating the conditions for a normal childhood.
 The parents’ neuroticism may increase the presence of negative emotionality or thoughts in their own children, causing them to be more self-conscious in the long run.